 That image is referred to as Rosenthal’s “Gung Ho” Iwo Jima photo.

 Before he even saw his photos, Rosenthal sent his film by plane to Guam, where it was developed and edited.
 The famous photo was transmitted by radiofax to San Francisco before it was shared with newspapers across the nation and around the world.

 When Lowery saw Rosenthal’s photo, Lowery “was pissed off,” Buell said.
 Lowery had missed the second flag-raising, so he didn’t know what happened.
 All he knew was that Rosenthal’s photo was on the front page of virtually every newspaper in America, and Lowery’s photo was being ignored.

-Lowery alleged that Rosenthal’s photo must have been posed.
-According to Buell, “someone asked Joe if he posed his picture, and Joe – thinking they meant the ‘gung ho’ photo – said yes.”
+Lowery alleged that Rosenthal’s picture must have been posed.
+According to Buell, “someone asked Joe if he posed his picture, and Joe – thinking they meant the ‘Gung Ho’ photo – said yes.”

 Minutes later, Rosenthal realized what photo they were talking about and immediately tried to correct his error.

 Too late.
 Damage done.
 Any journalist knows that “the correction never catches up with the error,” Buell said.
 “Joe spent the rest of his life defending what was alleged as a ‘phony picture.’ ”

 It took a special meeting in Washington between military officials and editors at Life magazine and AP to put the controversy to rest.

 “They came to the conclusion that the picture was not posed,” Buell said.
 “It was an authentic news picture of the second flag being raised.”

 Years later, Rosenthal and Lowery settled their differences.
 During a Marine event somewhere in the Carolinas, they reunited in a hotel room where they shared a bottle of bourbon, Buell said.
 Afterward, Lowery acknowledged Rosenthal’s picture was not posed.